 Climate change will likely cause more frequent precipitation events.
-For North Conway, the number of days per year receiving greater than 1 inch of precipitation has been highly variable but with a slight but statistically significant increasing trend.
+For North Conway, the number of days per year receiving greater than 1 inch of precipitation has been highly variable.
 The last decade shows multiple years with greater than 12 days per year with 1 inch or more of precipitation recorded.